Scarlet Alliance

 30 January 2023

-Former Chief Commissioner of Victoria Police Christine Nixon appointed to lead a into the exploitation of Australia’s visa system.
+Former Chief Commissioner of Victoria Police Christine Nixon appointed to lead a rapid review into the exploitation of Australia’s visa system.

-Release of Revealed: Trafficked on Stan.
+Revealed: Trafficked released on Stan (owned by Nine Entertainment).
 Includes a section of an interview with Jules Kim, CEO of Scarlet Alliance (at the time of filming in 2022).
-Scarlet Alliance, Vixen and Respect Inc QLD release a response on the same day.
+Scarlet Alliance, VIxen and Respect Inc QLD release a response on the same day.

 The Rapid Review into the Exploitation of Australia's Visa System (the Nixon review), is presented to the Australian Government (but not publicly released), listing 34 recommendations, including two that would ban temporary migrant sex workers.